 The below guide outlines the required documentation and processes incoming residents are required to complete prior to the start of their programs.

 Once the RMS matches are released in mid-January, applicants will receive a letter of offer via e-mail from the Program Coordinator.
-Once they have been accepted into the program, incoming residents will be asked to provide their necessary personal details which will then be forwarded to our Human Resources department.
+Incoming residents will be asked to provide their necessary personal details which will then be forwarded to our Human Resources department.
 Shortly thereafter, the optional Residency Training Agreements (RTA) will be forwarded to you for consideration.
 Once your RTA has been received (please advise us immediately if you elect not to engage in the RTA), you will then be required to apply online for your residency position (not to worry - this is only a formality and your position is secure).
 Once this is completed, an official offer letter and hiring package will then be mailed to each resident for completion.

 human resources forms/information

 Signed copy of your Offer Letter - please sign as soon as you receive this and mail directly back to the Administrative Assistant immediately on receipt.

 - Photo ID - The Administrative Assistant will be processing a bulk request for all photo IDs prior to the start of the program in April for the Year 1 program and June for the Year 2 program.
 For identification purposes, your photo ID must be worn/visible at all times and serves as a set of "keys" that will provide you access to the secure areas of our sites.